 Other Disneyland Money Saving Tips

 Looking for more ways to save money at Disneyland?
 I’ve compiled a list of quick, yet helpful tips.
-My wife and I used several of these, but not all, on our recent vacation.
+I used several of these, but not all, on our recent vacation.

 Off-Season Discounts for Canadians

 As with any resort vacation, it’s always cheaper to visit during the offseason.
 In fact, this is one of the best ways to do Disney on a budget.
 Disneyland offers discounts for Canadians on 3+day park tickets during the off-peak season (not available between May and August).

 Ticket prices at Disney go up every year.
 The nice thing is that Disney allows you to buy them well in advance.
 If you’re thinking of going to Disney next year, reserve your tickets today, at this year’s price.
 It requires some advance planning but is a great way to save a few bucks.

 I mentioned this earlier, but it bears repeating.
 You’ll always pay a premium to stay on the resort at Disney.
 If you don’t mind being a few minutes away, there’s a tonne of great hotels nearby that are far less expensive than the official Disney Resort hotels.

 Avoid Visiting Multiple Parks

 If you try to spread your time between four different parks, you’re going to pay the highest possible price for tickets (1-day passes).
 Instead, save some resorts for another trip.
 Instead, pick your one or two favourites (we’re partial to Disneyland and Universal Studios) and buy additional days at a reduced cost.
 After all, you can spend two or three days at both Disneyland and Universal and not see everything.